esp8266/Arduino/doc/faq/a02-my-esp-crashes.rst

 Memory, memory, memory
    Running out of heap is the most common cause for crashes.
-Because the build process for the ESP leaves out exceptions (they use memory), some memory allocations can silently fail.
+Because the build process for the ESP leaves out exceptions (they use memory), memory allocations that fail will do so silently.
 A typical example is when setting or concatenating a large String.
 If allocation has failed internally, then the internal string copy can corrupt data, and the ESP will crash.

    In addition, doing many String concatenations in sequence, e.g.: using operator+() multiple times, will cause memory fragmentation.
 When that happens, allocations may